We use cookies on this site to enhance your experience.

 Dear Golden Hawk,

 If you’re looking to get involved on-campus, you can also volunteer with the Hawk Walk team if you’re interested in doing so.
 This will allow you to help out other students who may also be nervous about walking late at night.
-Check out The Nest for more details.
+Check out the Students’ Union website for more details.

 If you are at any point concerned about your safety, contact the Special Constable Service (SCS) on your campus.
 Special Constables are civilians who have the legal authority to lay charges and make arrests on campus.
 They also conduct foot, bike, and vehicle patrols of campus to ensure your safety and are the first responders for any emergency situations on campus.
 Each constable is there for your safety and can help you out with any concerns you may have.